notherealmarco/docker-magic-firewal/README.md

 In the above example:
 - The `web` container can communicate with other containers on different Docker networks (`magicfw.firewall.allow_icc: true`).
-- External hosts can access the container via both <container IP>:80 and <host IP>:8080 (port mapping still works even with DISABLE_NAT)
+- External hosts can access the container via both <container IP>:80 and <host IP>:8080 (port mapping still works even with `DISABLE_NAT` set to `true`, as only Source NAT will be disabled)
 - External hosts will not be able to access the container on ports other than 80

 ---